 To produce these tours and data that you can use in these examples, please use the product tour editor.

 To create the data for this product tour, please use the product tour editor.
-It will generate a JSON file that you can use in this and other product tour examples.
+It generates a JSON file that you can use in this and other product tour examples.

 For creating data needed for these tours, please use the product tour editor.
-It will generate XML data that you can then use in this or other AJAX-ZOOM examples with the possibility to insert product tours.
-Besides examples, which start with 35 you can also use product tour editor for it.
+It generates XML data that you can then use in this or other AJAX-ZOOM examples with the possibility to insert product tours.
+Besides examples, which start with 35, the zoom on mouse hover extension supports product tours.

-This is a proof of concept that shows several AJAX-ZOOM non-default options, API and event hooks play well together while developing a non-standard 360 product viewer.
+This example is a proof of concept that shows several AJAX-ZOOM non-default options, API and event hooks playing well together while developing a non-standard 360 product viewer.

-You will find all custom code in the source of this example.
-It has many comments so you will be able to quickly understand what it does and edit it to suit your requirements.
+All custom code that creates this functionality is inline in the source of this example.
+It has many comments, so as a developer you can quickly understand what it does and adapt it to your requirements.

 It is not required to use the AJAX-ZOOM "Modules / plugins / extensions", as AJAX-ZOOM can be used as stand-alone application or integrated manually nearly in any system.
 However, if a module is available for your system, it will facilitate and speed up the integration of AJAX-ZOOM into your CMS or e-commerce / shopping cart tremendously.
 If your server meets all technical requirements, then you will have AJAX-ZOOM running in your system within two minutes.
 You can install and configure these AJAX-ZOOM modules with just a few clicks and without writing a single line of code.